-Identify and list all Sensitive Personal Information (SPI) that is collected and stored in the system, including Individually Identifiable Information (III), Individually Identifiable Health Information (IIHI), Protected Health Information (PHI), and Privacy- Protected Information.
+Identify and list all Sensitive Personal Information (SPI) that is collected and stored in the system, including Individually Identifiable Information (III), Individually Identifiable Health Information (IIII), Protected Health Information (PHI), and Privacy- Protected Information.
 For additional information on these information types and definitions, please see VA Directives and Handbooks in the 6500 series (https://vaww.va.gov/vapubs/).
 If the system creates information (for example, a score, analysis, or report), list the information the system is responsible for creating.

 If a requesting system receives information from another system, such as a response to a background check, describe what information is returned to the requesting system.

-This question is related to privacy control AP-1, Authority to Collect, and AP-2, Purpose Specification.
+This question is related to privacy control AP-1, Authority To Collect, and AP-2, Purpose Specification.

 The information selected below must match the information provided in question 2.1 as well as the data elements columns in 4.1 and 5.1.
+It must also match the information provided in question 3.4 of the PTA.